-Stir in the shallots and cook until they are soft, about 5 minutes.
+Stir in the shallots and cook until they soften slightly, about 3 minutes.

-Then add the grated Brussels sprouts and remaining 1 tablespoon of olive oil.
-Mix to combine and sauté until it's wilted and becoming golden brown, about 5 minutes.
+Then add the grated brussels sprouts and remaining 1 tablespoon of olive oil.
+Mix to combine and sauté until it's wilted and slightly golden brown, 6 to 8 minutes.

-Deglaze the pan with the orange juice and white wine.
+Deglaze the pan with the vinegar.
 Use a wooden spatula to scrape off any bits of food that are browned and stuck to the bottom of the pan.
 Mix that back into the Brussels sprouts mixture.
 (It's delicious flavor!)

-Season with the salt and pepper and serve warm.
+Season with the salt (if necessary) and pepper and serve warm.